hikoworks/hikolang/doc/language/syntax/module_declaration.md

 tree structure.
 The module tree structure does not have to follow the on-disk directory structure.

+Each module will automatically open the namespace with the name of the anchor-module, i.e. the ancestor module with a version number.

 ### Version (optional)

-If a version number is given, then all sub-modules within the same repository will get the same version.
+Every sub-module must have an ancestor module with a version number.
+A module with a version number is called an anchor-module.
+In each repository there may be zero or more anchor-modules.

-When a module has a version number, then the module of the same name may appear in two different repositories.
-Only the module with the highest version will be compiled.
-If there are two modules with an equal highest version, then the module with the repository-directory that alphabetically first is selected.
+A anchor-module with the same name may appear in multiple repositories the anchor-module with the largest version number will be selected when imported, if there are two modules with an equal highest version, then the module with the repository-directory that is alphabetically first is selected.

+If the module is part of the compiler's include-path, such as `std`, then the version number is treated as-if it is higher than any other.

 ### Compile condition (optional)